rcdpereira/Coursera_Capstone/Data.md

 * Vehicle_Information.csv: every line in the file represents the involvement of a unique vehicle in a unique traffic accident, featuring various vehicle and passenger properties as columns.
 Date range: 2004-2016.
 The datasets can be merged together through the accident identifier (Accident_Index).

+## First Data Evaluation - Cleaning
+### Removing non-relevant features
-A thorough data evaluation shall be conducted in order to define which features seem to influence the accidents severity.
+A thorough evaluation shall be conducted in order to define which features seem to influence the accidents severity.
 At first, let's take a look at the available features from each dataset.
 From the *Accident_Information.csv* the following features exist:

  0. Accident_Index